k00617500/SCM-for-WVSU/README.md

 ### 4. Blockchain Ledger Tracking
 - Each approved transaction is hashed and recorded
 - Access ledger via *Reports > Blockchain Log*
-- Check authenticity and timestamps for audit purposes
+- You can see **time, status, and proof of transaction**
-- Ledger entries cannot be altered or deleted
+- These records **cannot be changed or deleted**

 ---

 ### 5. Analytics & Forecasting
 - Go to *Analytics Dashboard*
 - View charts for:
-  - Procurement trends
+  - Most requested items
-  - Departmental consumption
+  - Which department uses supplies the most
-  - Supplier reliability scores
+  - Vendor performance and reliability
-- Use filters (e.g., Month, Department, Category) to refine data
+- Use filters (Example: Month, Department, Category) to refine data
-- Export analytics reports as CSV or PDF for documentation
+- Click **Export** to save as **CSV or PDF**

 ---

 ### 6. Vendor Management
 - Access under *Vendors > List / Add Vendor*
 - Record supplier contact info, ratings, and past transactions
-- AI-based suggestions highlight top-performing vendors
+- The system will **suggest the best suppliers** based on history and ratings
 - Use blockchain logs to verify supplier fulfillment history

 ---